MicrosoftDocs/azure-docs/articles/operational-excellence/relocation-virtual-network.md

 ### Redeployment strategy (Recommended)

 Redeployment is the recommended way to move your virtual network to a new region.
 Redeployment supports both independent relocation of multiple workloads, as well as private IP address range change in the target region.
+To redeploy, you'll use a Resource Manager template.

-### Redeployment considerations
+#### Redeployment considerations

 - [Peered Virtual networks](/azure/virtual-network/virtual-network-peering-overview) can't be re-created in the new region, even if they're defined in the exported template.
 To have virtual networking peering in the new region, you need to create a separate export template for the peering.
 - If you enable private IP address range change, multiple workloads in a virtual network can be relocated independently of each other,